saopayne/grocery_store_api/README.md

 ## How to run flask application
 1. Clone the repository to your computer
 2. Activate your virtualenv
-3. In your terminal, enter the directory ShoppingListAPI
+3. In your terminal, enter the directory Rideco_grocery_api
 4. run the following command to install the app package into your virtualenv (Don't forget the dot at the end)

     ``` pip install -r requirements.txt ```